zozidalom/vproxy/README.md

 When using passwordless authorization, if an IP whitelist exists, only authorized IPs can pass the request.

+- TTL extension
+Append `-ttl-` to the username, where TTL is a fixed value (e.g., `username-ttl-2`).
+The TTL value is the number of requests that can be made with the same IP.
+When the TTL value is reached, the IP will be changed.
+For HTTP users who are using passwordless authorization and need a fixed IP address, you can add the `ttl` header to the request (e.g., `ttl: 2`).
+By keeping the TTL value unchanged, you can use a fixed IP.
+Keep in mind Chrome and Firefox can't set `--proxy-header` like curl.

 - Session extension

 Append `-session-id` to the username, where session is a fixed value and ID is an arbitrary random value (e.g., `username-session-123456`).
 Keep the Session ID unchanged to use a fixed IP.For HTTP users who are using password-less authorization and need a fixed IP address, you can add the `session` header to the request (e.g., `session: 123456`).
 By keeping the Session ID unchanged, you can use a fixed IP.
 Keep in mind Chrome and Firefox can't set `--proxy-header` like curl.